Creating and publishing ads is easy. Getting people to see and click them? Not so much.

-Which CTA would you say sounds more enticing?
-The second phrase gives the viewer that added value that the first phrase lacks.
+Which CTA sounds more enticing?
+The second phrase gives the viewer added value the first phrase lacks.

-If we’re speaking in terms of ad empathy, the free consultation shows that the company is not trying to push a sale onto them.
-There’s nothing worse that a car salesman pushing a sale with excessive sales jargon.
-Instead, they’re willing to win them over with their time and expertise.
+If we're speaking about ad empathy, the free consultation shows the company isn't trying to push a sale onto them.
+Instead, they're willing to win them over with their time and expertise.

-Again, keep in mind that with DSAs, the only part of the ad that you can manage yourself is the description in the add.
-So if you’re looking to control your CTA testing within a DSA campaign, you’ll have to keep your CTAs in your description.
+Remember that the only part of the ad you can manage yourself is the description in the ad.
+So if you're looking to control your CTA testing within a DSA campaign, you'll have to keep your CTAs in your description.

-We’re all aware of the popular “buzzword” phenomenon in the marketing industry.
-Businesses marketers have been sprinkling them over their copy for years.
-As a result, we’re left with words that initially seem like a good idea, but actually, have run themselves into a black hole of desensitized marketing techniques.
+We're all aware of “buzzwords” in the marketing industry.
+Business marketers have been sprinkling them over their copy for years.
+As a result, we're left with words that initially seem like a good idea, but actually have run themselves into a black hole of desensitized marketing techniques.

 Today, consumers can tune out marketing chatter.
-They can recognize when a word or phrase has little to no meaning or if it’s been overused to death.
-The ad's content can quickly go from trying to sound unique, to sounding generic and uninspiring.
+They can recognize when a word or phrase has little to no meaning, especially when it's overused.
+The ad's content quickly goes from trying to sound unique, to sounding generic and uninspiring.

 Here's another example.